 For instance, if your dog is motivated by food, try a Bungee Food Bag.
 You can tuck away a treat within the toy ready to give as a reward when the game is over.

-If your dog loves a tennis ball, a toy with a simple but effective design like our Tennis Ball Bungee could be what’s needed to get them involved.
+If your dog loves a ball, a toy with a simple but effective design like our Pimple Ball Bungee could be what’s needed to get them involved.

 If you know your dog has a strong hunting instinct, check out our bungee tugs that are made with real fur (like this one, that has sheepskin and a rubber ball to help with grip).